-To record the exit status you need to prefix the discovery commands with
+To record exit status, you must prefix the discovery commands with

 tw_capture.
 The first parameter is a name used to identify the captured information.
-The second parameter is the command to run, and any further parameters are passed to the command.
-For example:
+The second parameter is the command to run, and any further parameters are passed to the command; or example:

-/tmp on the target host needs to be writable by the discovering account.
+/tmp on the target host must be writable by the discovering account.

 The following screen shows two example

-tw_capture commands, one which will succeed, and one which will fail.
-These have been added to the start of the
+tw_capture commands: one that will succeed, and one that will fail.
+These commands have been added to the start of the

-tw_capture commands, and discovered a host causing the method to be run, you can see any script failures by viewing the appropriate method link on the Discovery Access page.
+tw_capture commands and discovered a host, causing the method to be run, you can see any command failures by viewing the appropriate method link on the Discovery Access page.

-- From the Discovery Recent Runs tab, click the discovery run which you used to scan the host.
+- From the Discovery Recent Runs tab, click the discovery run that you used to scan the host.

 - Click DiscoveryAccess.

-- Click the method link for the method which you edited to add the return status.
+- Click the method link for the method that you edited to add the return status.

 - Any failures can be seen by clicking the link to related Command Failures.